google/copybara/docs/reference.md

 Parameter | Description
 --------- | -----------
 refspec_format | `string`<br><p>The format of the branch/tag</p>
-refspec_groups | `dict`<br><p>A set of named regexes that can be used to match part of the versions.Copybara uses [re2](https://github.com/google/re2/wiki/Syntax) syntax.
+refspec_groups | `dict`<br><p>A set of named regexes that can be used to match part of the versions.
+Copybara uses [re2](https://github.com/google/re2/wiki/Syntax) syntax.
 Use the following nomenclature n0, n1, n2 for the version part (will use numeric sorting) or s0, s1, s2 (alphabetic sorting).
 Note that there can be mixed but the numbers cannot be repeated.
 In other words n0, s1, n2 is valid but not n0, s0, n1. n0 has more priority than n1.
 If there are fields where order is not important, use s(N+1) where N ist he latest sorted field.
 Example {"n0": "[0-9]+", "s1": "[a-z]+"}</p>

 <a id="git.mirror" aria-hidden="true"></a>
 ### git.mirror